Here’s everything you need to know about FMR!

 Talk to a Dentist Now!

 While our teeth were meant to last around 50 years, the growing life spans need them to stay longer.
 With growing age also come tooth problems that require treatments.
+However, there may come a time when most of your teeth require dental help!
+This is when an FMR comes into the picture!
+A full mouth rehabilitation, full mouth construction or FMR, is a comprehensive dental process aimed at rebuilding and restoring all your teeth in the upper and lower jaw.

 An FMR procedure is a prosthetic reconstruction of a majority of teeth to restore form and function using multiple techniques like crowns, bridges, partial dentures, and implants.